Team Lead for Design Systems & DesignOps at Fiserv

 Before beginning on wireframes, I performed a competitive analysis and found that the majority of their competitors' websites emphasized scheduling over walk-ins, limited messaging, and used plain language.
 None of them communicated an approximate wait time.

-which added to the 19 previous requirements we obtained after the client signed with Rio SEO.
+We recieved a document including 20 vendor requirements for the redesign, which added to the 19 previous requirements we obtained after the client signed with Rio SEO.

 Example Requirements